Try Whiskeys, Vodkas, and Liqueurs at These Hudson Valley Distilleries

 Rock Valley Spirits in Long Eddy | Photo courtesy of Rock Valley Spirits

 “Solid rock all the way down means the well water doesn’t require casing.
 It’s separate from surface water, so it’s not impacted by acid rain or drought.
 It’s a very soft, mineral-free water, similar to Scottish water found in Speyside whiskeys,” says Terry.
-This is key, especially for the single malt whiskey (which dropped in December 2021); the rye is next on the horizon.
-For now, visitors can enjoy raspberry gimlets and other cocktails in the taproom (housed in a red barn).
+This is key, especially for the single malt whiskey and Empire Rye.
+Visitors can enjoy raspberry gimlets and other cocktails in the taproom (housed in a red barn).
 Conversely, they can sip on the bluestone patio with views of the Catskill Mountains.

 Rock Valley Spirits